 Home Loan on a 40,000 Salary

-You can generally get a home loan that is 60 times your monthly salary.
-A salary of Rs.40,000 can fetch you a home loan of around Rs.20-30 Lakh.
-But keep in mind that lenders usually do not consider your entire in-hand salary.
+A common guideline is that a home loan can be approximately 60 times your monthly salary.
+For instance, a salary of ₹40,000 might qualify you for a home loan between ₹20 Lakh and ₹30 Lakh.
+But keep in mind that lenders typically do not consider your entire take-home salary when determining eligibility.

 Generally, lenders use a debt-to-income ratio to determine eligibility, and you might be eligible for a loan amount that results in monthly payments of around 40-50% of your monthly income.